 Students whose research will involve genetically modified organisms (GMOs) will need the appropriate approvals from the University of Adelaide Institutional Biosafety Committee and, where necessary, the Office of the Gene Technology Regulator (OGTR), prior to commencing their research.
 All dealings with GMOs must comply with the Gene Technology Act 2000 and the associated Gene Technology Regulations 2001.
 Certain dealings with GMOs must be conducted within physical containment facilities that are certified by the OGTR and students working in these facilities must be trained in the OGTR requirements.
 Students should also be aware that if they are working in another organisation's premises or facilities, there is the requirement to meet both the University and the other organisation's compliance protocols.
+If approval is obtained from another organisation's Institutional Biosafety Committee, you will need to contact ibc@adelaide.edu.au to enquire whether this can be accepted by the University of Adelaide or if dual approval is required.

-For further information and advice refer to: www.ua.edu.au/research-services/ethics-compliance-integrity/gene-technology
+For further information refer to: ua.edu. au/research-services/ethics-compliance-integrity/gene-technology